Jovan-Popovic/GameFinity-Backend/README.md

 ## User requests

-- `POST /login` - Authenticate the user and return token.

 - `GET /users` - Get all the users, authentication required.

 - `GET /user/:username` - Get the user by username, authentication required.

-- `POST /user/` - Create a new user, no authentication required.
+- `POST /user` - Create a new user, no authentication required.

+- `POST /login` - Authenticate the user and return token.

 - `PUT /user/:username` - Update the user by username, authenticaton required.